 Yet, AI initiatives also present an array of challenges and risks, some of which are perceived differently across regions.
 Globally 43 per cent of executives said they have major or extreme concerns about potential AI risks.
 Filling the AI skill gap is a significant issue, with 68 per cent of global respondents indicating moderate-to-extreme skill gaps.
 Other top concerns include cybersecurity vulnerabilities and making incorrect decisions based on AI recommendations.

 Paths to successful AI implementation and use differ greatly, and countries are at varying stages of the process.
 By examining countries’ challenges and how they are addressing them, we can glean some essential best practices

 says Paul Sallomi, Deloitte Global Technology, Media & Telecommunications industry leader.

 "For example, some countries are more concerned about addressing skill gaps.
-Others are focusing on how AI can improve decision-making or cybersecurity capabilities.
+Others are focussing on how AI can improve decision-making or cybersecurity capabilities.
 While there is intense competition among countries and companies, all adopters can learn from one another and early success will depend on getting execution right."

 says Jeff Loucks, executive director, Deloitte Center for Technology, Media and Telecommunications, Deloitte LLP.

-"To tap into these opportunities and ensure AI success, organizations must excel at a wide range of practices, including strategy development, pursuing the right use case, building a data foundation, and possessing a strong ability to experiment.
+"To tap into these opportunities and ensure AI success, organisations must excel at a wide range of practices, including strategy development, pursuing the right use case, building a data foundation, and possessing a strong ability to experiment.
 These capabilities are critical now because, as AI becomes even easier to consume, the window for competitive differentiation will shrink."

 Key takeaways from the report’s country analysis of AI readiness and adoption include: